 For infants and children:

-You will feel a stinging pain from the anesthetic needle and when the anesthetic is injected.
+You will feel a stinging pain when the anesthetic is injected.
 The biopsy needle may feel like deep pressure and dull pain.
 Some people feel this pain in the shoulder.

 Why is the Test Performed?